raghavagps/clbtope/README.md

 CLBTope Package Files
 =======================
-It contantain following files, brief descript of these files given below
+It contains the following files, brief descript of these files given below

 INSTALLATION                    : Installations instructions